a2o/snoopy/doc/HACKING-QA.md

 make gitclean
 ```

-A2: Run `autoscan` now:
+AS2: Run `autoscan` now:
 ```shell
 autoscan
 ```

-A3: The `configure.scan` file is already committed to the repository from the
+AS3: The `configure.scan` file is already committed to the repository from the
 previous `autoscan` run.
 This should make spotting newly-detected entries simple:
 ```shell
 git diff
 ```

-A4: If `git diff` points out any changes, you will most likely want to add them
+AS4: If `git diff` points out any changes, you will most likely want to add them
 to the `configure.ac` file.

+## Autoreconf

+Runs automatically on GitHub.

+The `autoreconf` tool (re)generates the `config.h.in` file from the latest
+`configure.ac` content (potentially updated by the [Autoscan](#autoscan) step above).

+### Autoreconf - running manually

-A5: Once the above additions are done, update `config.h.in` with:
+AR1: Once the above [Autoscan](#autoscan)-related additions are done, update
+the `config.h.in` file with:
 ```shell
 ./bootstrap.sh
 ```

-A6: Commit.
+AR2: Commit.

-## GitHub Actions

-GitHub Actions are used for ensuring build quality, by runing a build + test suite for
-a matrix of build configuration combinations and on multiple Linux distributions.

-To kick off these tests, all you need to do do is either:
-- Create/update a pull request
-- Push the code directly into the Snoopy upsteam repository (maintainers only)

 ## Valgrind

+Runs automatically on GitHub.

 Valgrind is a local diagnostic tool that checks the binary for any memory and/or
 file descriptor leaks.

-### Valgrind on GitHub

-Running Valgrind is configured as part of the test suite running on GitHub actions.
-Go to your PR and find the related entry in the list of checks.

-### Valgrind steps
+### Valgrind - running manually

 Run the valgrind check as follows:
 ```shell